ezloj/TQModdingAdvanced/README.md

 To run the docker container with python and all dependencies do: `make` followed by `make tinker`
 The former will install all dependencies
 The latter will drop you off in a shell with current directory (this repository) mounted there
+From there on, to get a python shell - run `wine python3`
+After that, to import settings module: `import src.config.settings`

 ### Notes
 #### Issues with volume mount path conversion